Managing Tax Rate Changes

 3. On the Edit Tax Code page, rename the tax code (for example, rename your current standard tax code S-CZ to S2012-CZ)

-4. For a European Union (EU) member state, you must also rename the tax codes you use for EU zero rated sales, reverse charge sales etc (for example, rename ES-CZ to ES2012-CZ).
+4. For a European Union (EU) member state, also rename the tax codes you use for EU zero rated sales, reverse charge sales and other related tax codes.
+For example, rename ES-CZ to ES2012-CZ.

 2. Create the new Tax Code effective January 1, 2013